iterative/dvc.org/public/static/docs/command-reference/status.md

 the `--with-deps` option, a search is made for changes in other stages that affect each target.

-In the `local` mode, changes are detected through the checksum of every file listed in every DVC-file in question against the corresponding file in the file system.
+In the `local` mode, changes are detected through the hash value of every file listed in every DVC-file in question against the corresponding file in the file system.
 The command output indicates the detected changes, if any.
 If no differences are detected, `dvc status` prints this message: